 Can you pressure wash a house with bleach?

 Bleach should never be used in a pressure washer.
-It’s not only corrosive to the parts, but it’s dangerous to both humans and animals as an airborne mist.
-If you need to use bleach to remove mold or mildew, we recommend applying it with a garden sprayer and then using your pressure washer to rinse it off.
+It will not only damage the parts, but it’s dangerous to both humans and animals as an airborne mist.
+If you need to use bleach to remove mold or mildew, apply it with a garden sprayer and then use your pressure washer to rinse it off.

 What is soft washing a house?

 Soft washing is just pressure washing with low PSI.
-It’s advertised as a separate service, but it’s really just the ideology that you don’t need super high pressure to clean a surface; instead, you’re better off using a good cleaning solution and lower pressure.
+It’s sometimes considered a different service, but it’s really just a different method.
+Instead of relying on high pressure to clean a surface, soft washing relies more on the cleaning solution to do the work.